CMT309: Computational Data Science

 Data analysis using appropriate libraries

-Understanding HTML document structure and the fundamentals of the web (HTTP, APIs, Security and Authentication)
+Understanding HTML document structure and the fundamentals of the web (HTTP, APIs) and data scraping.

 How the module will be assessed

-A blend of assessment types which may include coursework and portfolio assessments, class tests, and/or formal examinations
+A blend of assessment types which includes coursework and portfolio assessments.

 Students will be provided with reassessment opportunities in line with University regulations.